propalparolnapervom/MONITORING/NAGIOS/README.md

 ![nrpe](https://github.com/propalparolnapervom/OVERALL/blob/master/Pictures/monitoring/nagios/nagios_nrpe.png "nrpe")

-    - The check_nrpe plugin, resides on the local monitoring machine.
+    - The `check_nrpe` plugin - resides on the local monitoring machine.
-    - The NRPE daemon, runs on the remote Linux/Unix machine.
+    - The `NRPE` daemon- runs on the remote Linux/Unix machine.
     - There is a SSL (Secure Socket Layer) connection between monitoring host and remote host as shown in the diagram above.